kirtquist/4ir-guestbook-assignment/README.md

 ## Instructions to deploy the application

 ## Assumptions:
-Running a minikube cluster that is the kubernetes current cluster, as determined by kubectl get current-context
+Running a minikube cluster that is the kubernetes current cluster, as determined by kubectl get current-context.

-Running without a load balancer locally
+Running without a load balancer locally.

-Install pulumi if it is not installed
+Install pulumi if it is not installed.

 Clone this repo to a local folder.
 Go into the newly created folder and run the following command to deploy the guestbook stack:
-### Deploye the application
+### Deploy the application using the following command.
     pulumi up

 ### To access the Guestbook: